flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ![Two icons that are not in line with contemproary styles, and two that are.](assets/app-icon-style.png)

+In some cases it can make sense for the icon to align with the visuals of the app, rather than contemporary icon styles (especially relevant for games).
+This can be accommodated by embedding the custom style icon in one of the grid shapes, e.g. a square or circle.
+This way the unique style is preserved, but the icon's size and shape are in line with other apps.

 ## App Name

 ### Not too long